-Gong - NEARfest 2009, Bethlehem PA Review by Bill Knispel The announcement of Gong as Saturday night headliner for NEARfest may have caught a lot of people off guard.
+Gong - NEARfest 2009, Bethlehem PA Review by Julie Knispel The announcement of Gong as Saturday night headliner for NEARfest may have caught a lot of people off guard.
 Certainly Gong has a history and importance level great enough to merit headliner status.

 More...